Rank 2 vector bundles and degrees of points of del Pezzo surfaces

 We will start by proving the following easy but useful result.

 \begin{theo} Let $X\subset \mathbb{P}^n_K$ be a smooth cubic hypersurface defined over a field $K$ of characteristic $0$.
-If $n\geq 3$, the variety $X^{[3]}$ is unirational. \end{theo} This result immediately implies the following Corollary \ref{corodense}, which answers in particular (in the negative) the question, asked in \cite{maq} and discussed in \cite{colliot}, whether for some cubic hypersurfaces of dimension $\geq 2$ over a field $K$, all $K$-points of $X^{[3]}$ could be obtained by intersecting a line with $X$.
-Given a cubic hypersurface $X\subset \mathbb{P}^n$, there is a canonical $0$-cycle defined as the intersection of a line in $\mathbb{P}^n$ with $X$. \begin{coro} Let $X\subset \mathbb{P}^n_K$ be a smooth cubic hypersurface defined over a field $K$ of characteristic $0$.
-The $K$-points of $X^{[3]}$ are Zariski dense in $X^{[3]}$.
-More precisely, the $K$-points of $X^{[3]}$ whose cycle class is $h_3\in{\rm CH}_0(X)$ are Zariski dense in $X^{[3]}$. \end{coro}
+If $n\geq 3$, the variety $X^{[3]}$ is unirational. \end{theo} \begin{rema}{\rm Our proof provides an explicit unirational parameterization.
+Moritz Hartlieb and Matteo Verni observed that one can also prove Theorem \ref{theounirat} using \cite[Proposition 37]{kollarmella}, as any smooth cubic hypersurface of dimension at least $2$ defined over a field $K$ and having a $K$-point is unirational.} \end{rema} Theorem \ref{theounirat} immediately implies the following Corollary \ref{corodense}, which answers in particular (in the negative) the question, asked in \cite[Question 6.2]{maq} and discussed in \cite{colliot}, whether for some cubic hypersurfaces of dimension $\geq 2$ over a field $K$, all $K$-points of $X^{[3]}$ could be obtained by intersecting a line with $X$.
+Given a cubic hypersurface $X\subset \mathbb{P}^n$, there is a canonical $0$-cycle defined as the intersection of a line in $\mathbb{P}^n$ with $X$.
+The effective $0$-cycles $\Delta\cap X$ are all rationally equivalent to $h_3$, but they are clearly not Zariski-dense in $X^{[3]}$, by a dimension count.
+In fact, they are characterizing by collinearity. \begin{coro} Let $X\subset \mathbb{P}^n_K$ be a smooth cubic hypersurface defined over a field $K$ of characteristic $0$.
+Then the $K$-points of $X^{[3]}$ are Zariski-dense in $X^{[3]}$.
+In particular there exist non-collinear $K$-points of $X^{[3]}$.
+Moreover, the $K$-points of $X^{[3]}$ which are rationally equivalent to $h_3$ are Zariski-dense in $X^{[3]}$. \end{coro}

-In the opposite direction, as we will prove in Section \ref{sec1} (see Theorem \ref{propassr}), there exist smooth cubic surfaces $S$ over a field of characteristic $0$, such that $S^{[3]}$ is not stably rational.
+In contrast, as we will prove in Section \ref{sec1} (see Theorem \ref{propassr}), there exist smooth cubic surfaces $S$ over a field of characteristic $0$ such that $S^{[3]}$ is not stably rational.
+There also exist smooth cubic threefolds $X$ over $\mathbb{C}$ such that $X^{[3]}$ is not stably rational.
 This follows from the recent results proved in \cite{SEggay}.